dR0ski/lambda-ebs-snapshot-custodian/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 Disclaimer:

 These scripts should be used as guidance for creating a complete EBS Life Cycle Management solution for your production environments.
-They should not be used in production with modification.
+They should not be used in production without modification.

 ------------------------------------------------------------------------------------------------------------------------------